-The plaintiffs contend that the President’s July 21, 2020 memorandum on excluding undocumented immigrants from the state-population totals used to calculate the state apportionments violates constitutional and statutory requirements the President include all persons in the congressional apportionment base, irrespective of citizenship or immigration status.
-The plaintiffs also contend that the memorandum violates the Fourteenth Amendment’s Equal Protection Clause because the memorandum is “motivated by intentional invidious discrimination on the basis of race, ethnicity, and/or national origin.”
+The plaintiffs contended that the President’s July 21, 2020 memorandum on excluding undocumented immigrants from the state-population totals used to calculate the state apportionments violates constitutional and statutory requirements the President include all persons in the congressional apportionment base, irrespective of citizenship or immigration status.
+The plaintiffs also contended that the memorandum violates the Fourteenth Amendment’s Equal Protection Clause because the memorandum is “motivated by intentional invidious discrimination on the basis of race, ethnicity, and/or national origin.”

 - Complaint (July 23, 2020)

 - First Amended Complaint (August 11, 2020)